Bradford Forster Square railway station: History

 In March 1963, the Beeching Report recommended the closure of all railways serving Wharfedale, and the removal of several services out of Forster Square.
 As a consequence, many railway stations closed in 1965, and local services to Leeds ceased.
 However, the decision to close was deferred for some of the lines.
 In 1972, Bradford Corporation (now City of Bradford Metropolitan District Council), together with several other local authorities in the area, determined to subsidise the Wharfedale and Airedale lines.
 The lines have remained open, and in the ensuing years, a number of stations have been reopened.
 From April 1974, the new West Yorkshire Passenger Transport Executive (now known as Metro) took responsibility for those services.

-Forster Square Station was truncated in 1990, when a new station was built on the western side of the former station.
-The new station has three platforms, two of which (platforms 1 & 2) are able to accommodate intercity trains.
-The old station was later demolished and a shopping centre called 'Broadgate' was scheduled to be constructed on the site.
-That development was cancelled because of the early 1990s recession, and the area was used as a car park, but a new tax office was later built there.
+Forster Square Station was truncated in 1993, when a new station was built slightly to the north with the old station demolished at the same time.
+The new station initially had three platforms, two of which (platforms 1 & 2) were later extended to accommodate intercity trains.
+The old station site was to have become a shopping mall (which had a working title of 'Broadgate').
+The idea was to have passengers walk past the shops to access the platforms.
+That development, however, never happened due to the early 1990s recession.
+A new shopping centre (The Broadway) was finally built to the south of Kirkgate in 2015.
+The old station site was initially used as a car park, before a HMRC tax office Centenary Court was built.
 Part of the screen arcade that fronted the 1890 station, as well as the Midland Hotel, remains.
 In 2005, these became much more visible, when the city centre redevelopment began and Forster House was demolished.

-The line into Forster Square was electrified in 1994, as part of the electrification of the Airedale Line and Wharfedale Line, which allowed through electric trains to London via the newly electrified East Coast Main Line.
+The line into Forster Square was electrified in 1994, as part of the electrification of the Airedale and Wharfedale lines, which allowed through electric trains to London via the newly electrified East Coast Main Line.
 More recently, the pedestrian approach from Cheapside has been redeveloped, and ticket barriers installed.
+A new platform platform 0 was completed to the east of the station in 2025.
+It was officially opened on 19 May 2025 when London North Eastern Railway introduced extra services.

+Historically, there have been various proposals put forward which would link the two Bradford railway stations together, but none of these has yet materialised.

-Historically, services have been as follows:
+Over time, services have operated as follows: